games647/pwned-check/README.md

 This tool is specifically designed for individuals.
 So the main use case is to do only a single run.
 There are tools like [csv-index](https://docs.rs/csv-index/) that could create an intermediate index over the data.
-This could be useful for concurrent access to the file.
+This could be useful for concurrent access to the file or random file access than reading it sequential.
+However, it then takes additional time and space to calculate this index.

 ### Binary searching